 Contracting Basics, guest speaker at the American Academy of Art, July 2014.

-Arbitrator for the California State Bar Association Mandatory Fee Arbitration Program (pro bono), since 2015.
+Arbitrator, California State Bar Association Mandatory Fee Arbitration Program (pro bono), 2015-current.

 Role player, LaMOrinda Police and Emergency Medical Services active shooter response training (2014 and 2016).